Stress is an everyday experience, but contrary to what many people believe it can be both good and bad for us.

-Stress has a direct affect on our health and well-being, with the proof of this lying in the numerous article and press releases showing how much money is lost every year through stress related illnesses.
+Stress has a direct effect on our health and well-being, with the proof of this lies in the numerous article and press releases showing how much money is lost every year through stress-related illnesses.

 What are some of the signs that stress is to excess in your life?

 The physical signs and symptoms of stress can include:

 – Chest pain

 – Muscle aches, such as back and neck pain

 – Diminished or increased sex drive

 – Clenched jaws and grinding teeth

 – Tight, dry or a feeling of a lump in your throat

 – Constipation or diarrhoea (IBS)